Ian-Lo/DATA5703_Group09/README.md

 INSTRUCTIONS ON HOW TO RUN THE MODEL

 Run the script run.sh (in the DevOps folder) in a bash terminal.
-This script will set up folders, clone the repository and download the HDF5 file.
+This script will set up folders, clone the repository and download the HDF5 files.

 Then edit the file Test_Model.py: in the first line, edit the folder string to point it to the folder where the Dataset folder is on the local machine.